 Disadvantages of HMOs

 • Provider Restrictions.
-With an HMO you must choose a primary care physician from the plan’s network.
+With an HMO, you must choose a primary care physician from the plan’s network.
 This doctor will manage your care and refer you to specialists within the network.
 If your current doctor is not in the HMO network, you would likely need to switch.

 • Restricted emergency care.
-Emergency care is usually covered even if it is received from out of network providers.
+Emergency care is usually covered even if it is received from out-of-network providers.
 But HMOs often have strict rules on what constitutes an emergency and which emergency providers will be covered.

 • Geographic restrictions.
 Because HMO networks are usually located within one geographic area, your network of providers will only be available within that location.
-That means if you’re travelling and you need medical care, those bills may not be covered, unless it is an emergency.
+That means if you’re traveling and you need medical care, those bills may not be covered, unless it is an emergency.
 Also, dependent college children who attend school out of state are usually not covered.

 HMO plans can be a very efficient, low-cost way to manage your health care needs.
-These plans can foster a close relationship with your primary care physician who can help you navigate both preventive and specialty care.
+These plans can foster a close relationship with your primary care physician, who can help you navigate both preventive and specialty care.

 Some consumers feel the restrictions on receiving care from out-of-network providers and the hassles of getting a referral can be an obstacle to optimal care.